 We should also watch out for influencer fraud.
 And don’t let me start on prices… Here’s a snippet from Larry Kim’s recent tweet about how much influencers cost.

 Luckily we don’t have to spend all our savings on Instagram stars.
-To get a better ROI, we might turn to micro-influencers, as Neil Patel and many other marketers suggest.
-Though being less popular than world-known movers and shakers, they can actually attract more people to your product.
+We might turn to micro-influencers to get a better ROI, as Neil Patel and many other marketers suggest.
+Though less popular than world-known movers and shakers, they can attract more people to your product.
 It’s proven that micro-influencers with an account following of between 1,000 and 30,000, can drive more engagement than bloggers with millions of followers.
 So it might be just your next-door neighbor who you turn to eventually.

 Gary Vaynerchuk’s take on influencer marketing is similar – we should find which influencers are underpriced.
 He suggests we ‘hire hungry interns to work for free (or low pay)’.